In this article

 Thus, the CAGR percentage is CAGR x 100 or 58.9%.

 In order for an investor to know whether it is worth investing in a particular mutual fund, the CAGR becomes an important measure for the investor to gauge the performance of a mutual fund.
 CAGR puts the concept of compound interest and makes it easier to see the annual growth rate of the fund.

 Both IRR and CAGR are used by investors to compare the returns of investments.
 In order to find out the return for CAGR, initial cash outflow and a cash inflow, in the end, is used.
 On the other hand, IRR is made up of multiple cash inflows and outflows to find out the return.
 IRR is more flexible than CAGR.

 CAGR calculation is very simple and does not require an individual much time to calculate CAGR.
 On the other hand, when the complicated investments and projects are involved with multiple cash flows then IRR is calculated.

 Things To Keep In Mind About CAGR As An Investor

-As a mutual fund investor, note that two investments may have the same CAGR but one may be a better option than the next.
-A possible reason for the variation in growth for both funds.
-For instance, the first fund may have shown rapid growth in the first year while the other one showed in the last year.
+As a mutual fund investor, note that two investments may have the same CAGR but one may be a better option than the other.
+A possible reason is the variation in growth of both funds.
+For instance, the first fund may have shown rapid growth in the first year while the other may have shown in the last year.